All Episodes

 You had to chase them.

-But he's talking about hype hypoxia, and he's talking about the you know, the the C19 stuff, but he and then he talks about iron and you know, iron being a you know, you need the iron to carry the oxygen in the blood and all this stuff, and then he starts talking about iron deficiencies and anemia.
+But he, and then he talks about iron and, you know, iron being, you know, you need the iron to carry the oxygen in the blood and all this stuff.

-But he says all these things about you know electromagnetic radiation suppressing uh you know your ability to heal and all this other stuff, but he doesn't actually get to the bottom of the certain certain frequency waves that uh these emitters can emit will spontaneously double bond nitrogen and oxygen in the air,
+But he doesn't actually get to the bottom of certain frequency waves that these emitters can emit will spontaneously double bond nitrogen and oxygen in the air, creating the very thing he says.

-So, to his point that when they energize these things around epicenters of that, a lot of people would be getting sick.
+So to his point that when they energize these things around epicenters of that, a lot of people would be getting sick.

-Well, that's probably one of the reasons they weren't able to breathe the air that they were in, and since it didn't happen to everybody, more mutrefied bodies had a better chance at it, more oxygenated blood had a better chance at it.
+Well, that's probably one of the reasons they weren't able to breathe the air that they were in.

-And you know what's really interesting about that, and it's not just that because they had a vibe, you know, the the the shots came out, the flu shots were just before that.
+And it's not just that because they had a, you know, the shots came out.

 So it takes a couple, you know, a little bit of time for that to set in and poison you too.